MrDave1999/SimpleResults/README.md

     }
 }
 ```
-This approach provides a new way to handle error without the need to use exceptions.
+This approach provides a new way to generate an error using return statements without the need to throw exceptions.

 ### Integration with ASP.NET Core